 If there is any damage due to transit, report the damage and file a claim with the carrier.
-Write down the model number and serial number for future reference when corresponding with our service center.
-The serial number (S/N) is located on the box and the housing of the controller.
+Write down the model number, serial number, and date code for future reference when corresponding with our service center.
+The serial number (S/N) and date code (D/C) are labeled on the box and the housing of the controller.